backupbrew/switchbrew/IPC Marshalling.md

 | 4... | Input parameters or return values                                                               |

 \[5.0.0+\] A token value was introduced into raw\_data+12 (regardless of domain or not, in either case it overlaps with padding).
-When a service processes an incoming IPC cmd, the token value gets saved into TLS and is distributed to any IPC cmds that are made during processing of the IPC cmd.
-It's unknown if this token serves any purpose or if it's just a debug-tool to figure out what IPC cmd caused a particular chain of IPC cmds.

 ## Official marshalling code